denobisipsis/aes128cbc/README.md

 YOU CAN ENCRYPT/DECRYPT IN 16,20,24,28 AND 32 BYTES BLOCK SIZE

-KEY CAN BE 128,192 OR 256 BITS, either hexadecimal or ascii.
+KEY CAN BE 128,160,192,224 OR 256 BITS, either hexadecimal or ascii.

 IV SHOULD MATCH BLOCK SIZE (CBC MODE)

+TO IMPLEMENT

+Padding Oracle Attack
+Also, you normally don't want to use a (rather short) password directly as a key, but instead use a longer passphrase, and hash it with a salt (included with in the message) to derive the key.
+If you do this, you can also derive the initialization vector from the same two pieces of data (but in a way that they'll be different, using a key derivation function).
+To avoid brute-forcing your password from the encrypted file, use a slow hash function here (PBKDF-2 or bcrypt).

+CTR & other modes

 USAGE: